 We are a consortium with global presence.
 We have study sites across Australia, through a collaboration with the Australian and New Zealand Children's Hematology/Oncology Group (ANZCHOG); Canada, through C17, a network of seventeen pediatric hematology, oncology, and stem cell transplant programs across Canada; Switzerland, a key patient catchment area in Europe: and seventeen sites across the United States.
-The teams at each of PNOC’s 18 participating hospitals are made up of specialists in different areas of pediatric brain tumor treatment – such as oncology, neurosurgery, and radiation therapy – who combine their expertise to optimize care for each patient.
+The teams at each of PNOC’s participating hospitals are made up of specialists in different areas of pediatric brain tumor treatment – such as oncology, neurosurgery, and radiation therapy – who combine their expertise to optimize care for each patient.
 The teams also include nurses, social workers, and hospital staff with an in-depth understanding of the needs of families and children suffering from brain tumors.
 Finally, each site has scientists actively engaged in laboratory research on pediatric tumor biology who work with clinicians to turn their findings into therapies.

 - 225 Pediatric Brain Tumor Specialists

 - 16 clinical trials